Shipwreck Casserole

 Ingredients

-• Canned crushed tomatoes – Or diced tomatoes, undrained.
+- Canned crushed tomatoes – Or diced tomatoes, undrained.
+I choose crushed for a thicker sauce.

 How To Make Shipwreck Casserole

-1. Preheat your oven to 400°F and spray the bottom of a 2-3 quart casserole dish with nonstick cooking spray.
+Start by preheating your oven to 400°F. Lightly coat the bottom of a 2-3 quart casserole dish with nonstick cooking spray so nothing sticks while it bakes.

-2. Layer the sliced onion into the bottom of the casserole dish.
+Layer the sliced onion in the bottom of the casserole dish.
+I love using a small offset spatula to arrange the slices neatly without breaking them.

-3. Add the potatoes to the casserole dish on top of the onions, then sprinkle liberally with 1/2 teaspoon of kosher salt.
+Next, add the potatoes on top of the onions and sprinkle generously with 1/2 teaspoon of kosher salt.
+This little seasoning boost ensures each layer is flavorful.

-7. Bake at 400°F for about 30 minutes or until the potatoes are tender.
+Bake the casserole at 400°F for about 30 minutes, or until the potatoes are tender and everything is bubbling happily.

 Chef Jenn’s Tips